 when coughing, do it into the bend of your elbow so the germs and almost invisible spit doesn't fly all over other people or their food, phone, book, desk, whatever

-if I coughed into my hand or the open air, then finished making a sandwich and handed it to you….would you eat it?
+if I coughed into my hand or the open air, finished making a sandwich for you and handed it to you….would you eat it? eeewww!

-I think you get what I mean here as we ALL transfer germs, but if we STOP sharing them more freely than pics we like on Instagram...less of us will get UNNECESSARILY sick!
+I think you get what I mean here as we ALL transfer germs like it or not; but if we STOP sharing them more freely than pics we like on Instagram...less of us will get UNNECESSARILY sick!

-DO we REALLY need a 'HOW TO USE THE TOILET' Video in Bathrooms?
+2. DO we REALLY need a "HOW TO USE THE TOILET" Video in Bathrooms?

 Common sense is to not use your bare hand when flushing a public toilet; but at the same time using your dirty shoe/boot sole to push that same handle down is just WRONG!

-Sadly, especially in mall bathrooms, I see more fast food restaurant employees in the bathrooms that don't even flush the toilet, never mind wash their hands, before heading straight out the door and back to the counter to serve those in line the food they make...do I even need to insert an *eeeww gross* here?
+Sadly, especially in mall bathrooms, I see more fast food restaurant employees in the bathrooms that don't even flush the toilet before heading straight out the door and back to the counter to serve those in line the food they make without washing their hands either....do I even need to insert an *eeewww gross* here?

 EVERYONE NEEDS TO WASH YOUR HANDS on the way out of the bathroom - there are less germs afterward than not to bother at all, especially from looking at the inside of many of those stalls.